 I decided, when I said good-bye to kindergarten math, to shift my focus.
 We focused on the simple math facts in the Classical Conversations Foundations program we had chosen.

 Classical Conversations focuses on early memorization of skip counting, basic formulas, and measurements and conversions.
 They don’t have a formal, walk me through how to teach my kid math program (yet).
 But they do have lots of songs to help the kids learn these super basic math concepts.

 The songs and the activities we did were so much fun (here are my best tips for teaching skip counting in early elementary), we forgot we were doing math.

-We have a rising Kindergartener and some preschoolers/tots coming up behind her.
-These are the things we did/do with them to introduce math concepts whilst steering clear of worksheets and formal or informal curricula.
+These are the things we did/do with our students during the “kindergarten” phase of learning to introduce math concepts whilst steering clear of worksheets and formal or formal curricula.